OpenNBS/NoteBlockWorld/apps/frontend/posts/blog/2026-05-19_smithed-summit-2026.md

 tags: ['events']
 ---

+**Update (2026-07-01):** The submission period has ended.
+Thank you so much to everyone who participated!
+Stay tuned to our blog for more information on the upcoming event.

 **Update (2026-06-17):** We've just added support for songs that use the four new [**trumpet**](https://minecraft.wiki/w/Java_Edition_26.1#Blocks_2) instruments added to Minecraft 26.1!
 To be fair to everyone, the submission deadline has been extended to **June 23rd**.

 ---